alethea-protocol/alethea-protocol/README.md

 This repository contains forward-looking statements subject to risks and uncertainties.
 ALETHEA Protocol is in early development stage.
 Past performance does not guarantee future results.
 This is not financial advice or a securities offering.

-For investment inquiries, please contact: invest@alethea.foundation
+For investment inquiries, please contact: aletheaprotocol@gmail.com

 ---